LineaLabs/lineapy/lineapy/plugins/README.md

 After executing `sliced_airflow_dag` as in this example, three files will be produced:
 - `sliced_housing_dag.py` - The Airflow DAG file
-- `requirements.txt` - Python packages required to run this DAG and the artifct-producing tasks within it
+- `requirements.txt` - Python packages required to run this DAG and the artifact-producing tasks within it
-- `Dockerfile` - An example Dockerfile to produce a minimal container that can successfuly exacute this DAG
+- `Dockerfile` - An example Dockerfile to produce a minimal container that can successfully execute this DAG